 HIV-2 is believed to be endemic in West Africa, though even areas with previously high rates (e.g., Senegal) are seeing HIV-2 being increasingly overtaken by HIV-1 [1].
 Several well-documented cases of HIV-2 infection have been reported in Europeans and among West Africans residing abroad.
-A total of 242 cases meeting the CDC's definition of HIV-2 infection were reported between 1988 and 2010 in the United States, the majority of which were associated with immigration from, travel to, or a sexual partner from West Africa [3].
+A total of 242 cases meeting the Centers for Disease Control and Prevention's (CDC's) definition of HIV-2 infection were reported between 1988 and 2010 in the United States, the majority of which were associated with immigration from, travel to, or a sexual partner from West Africa [3].
 Differences in the global spread are attributed to differences in transmissibility and duration of infectiousness [4].